canismarko/dungeon-sheets/README.rst

 Usage
 =====

-Each character is described by a python file, which gives many attributes associated with the character.
+Each character is described by a python (or JSON) file, which gives many attributes associated with the character.
 See examples_ for more information about the character descriptions.

 .. _examples: https://github.com/canismarko/dungeon-sheets/tree/master/examples